zcorleissen/documentation/source/api_v2_elasticsearch_resources.rst

    $ http

-Create or update a user for the instance specified by name.
+Create or update a user for the instance specified by name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash